YRahmadani/todolist-today/README.md

 ![screenshot](/src/assets/overview-todo.png)

-Challenge: Create a small version of Airbnb - Windbnb with given data.
+Challenge: Create a todo app following given designs.
 Use Front-end libraries like React or Vue.
 Don’t look at the existing solution.
 Fulfill user stories below:

-User story: I can see a list of properties
+User story: I can add a new task
-User story: I can see the property card with a name, rating, apartment type, and super host User story: I can open the filter drawer
+User story: I can complete a task
-User story: I can filter properties by location and number of guests User story: I can see the number of filtered items User story: I can see pages following given designs
+User story: I can toggle between All, Active and Completed User story: I can remove one or all tasks under the Completed tab User story (optional): Store the data in local storage that when I refresh the page I can still see my progress

 ### Built With